Agilulfo/notes/notes/multi_luks.md

 mount -t devpts devpts /dev/pts sudo nano /etc/crypttab
 ```
+TODO: not sure if all the mount commants are necessary.

 the content of your */etc/cypttab* should look like this:

 ```
 work UUID=48b7b2e4-4c03-4339-98f8-672e897ea5fc none luks,discard
 ```

 last but not least

 ``` bash
 update-initramfs -k all -c
 ```